piyush8227/FullStack/README.md

     * Evaluated model using metrics like accuracy, precision, recall, F1-Score, and confusion matrix on validation set.
     * Loaded a test image, preprocessed it and used model to predict the class whether COVID or Non-COVID of the test image.

-## **4. Steps to run the project in system:-**
-* Clone or download the repository from Github.
-* Download the image data [Zip file](https://drive.google.com/file/d/1iqtiC9krc44QbLFDH0XsElI5cHoy4P56/view?usp=sharing) from here and save it to the root folder of the project.
-* After that run the Code file in your desired notebook, eg. Jupyter notebook, Google Collab, VS Code.

 ## **5. Tech Stack used:-**
 * Python
 * VS Code Jupyter Notebooks